dolthub/docs/content/reference/cli.md

 Use dolt stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.

 The command saves your local modifications away and reverts the working directory to match the HEAD commit.
+The stash entries that are saved away can be listed with 'dolt stash list'.

 **Arguments and options**